Vibe work / Industry term

 Vibe coding

-Building software by describing what you want to an AI and accepting the generated code without fully reading or understanding it.
+Vibe coding is building software by describing what you want to an AI and accepting the generated code without fully reading or understanding it.
 You guide the direction; the AI writes the code; you trust the vibes.

-Andrej Karpathy coined the term in February 2025 to describe the experience of surrendering to the flow of AI-generated code.
-You tell the AI "build me a to-do app with drag-and-drop and dark mode," it produces hundreds of lines of working code, and you run it without reading the implementation.
+Vibe coding is building software by describing what you want to an AI and accepting the generated code without fully reading or understanding it.
+You tell the AI "build me a to-do app with drag-and-drop and dark mode," it produces hundreds of lines, and you run it without reading the implementation.
 If it works, you move on.
-If it breaks, you describe the problem to the AI and let it fix its own code.
+If it breaks, you describe the problem and let the AI fix its own code.
+Andrej Karpathy coined the term in February 2025 to describe surrendering to the flow of AI-generated code.
 Simon Willison later drew a useful line: if you read, test, and understand the output, that is AI-assisted development.
-Vibe coding specifically means you did not inspect what the AI changed.
+Vibe coding means you skipped that step.

 Builder example